aregtech/areg-sdk/examples/08_service/ReadMe.md

 ## Features

-- **Local Service Interface**: The project demonstrates how to create a local service that is limited to internal process communication, ideal for scenarios where external access is not required.
+- **Local Service**: The project demonstrates how to create a local service that is limited to internal process communication, ideal for scenarios where external access is not required.
-- **Service Registration and Lifecycle**: Learn how to register a service provider within a model and manage its lifecycle, from loading the service when the application starts to unloading it when the task finishes.
+- **Service Registration and Lifecycle**: Learn how to register a service provider within a *model* and manage its lifecycle, from loading the service when the application starts to unloading it when the task finishes.
 - **Multithreading**: The service provider operates in a multithreaded context, showcasing how to handle local services in parallel with other tasks.

 ## Project Structure